 Clinical Immunoassay and Immunology

-Antigen/antibody structure, function and interaction; principles and procedures of humoral and cellular immunology; principles and procedures for enzyme immunoassay and flow cytometry, including clinical correlation; quality control, and molecular/other testing methodologies.
+Antigen/antibody structure, function and interaction; principles and procedures of humoral and cellular immunology; principles and procedures for enzyme immunoassay, including clinical correlation; quality control, and molecular/other testing methodologies.

 Lecture Hours: 13.5 Credit Hours 1.1

 Clinical Weeks: Included in various departments, equates to 4 clinical weeks.

 Theory and techniques of cultivation, isolation and identification of bacteria, fungi, parasites and viruses; determination of sensitivity to antimicrobial agents; clinical correlation to disease states; asepsis; epidemiology; performance and clinical correlation of serological testing; quality control.

 Clinical Weeks: 9 Credit Hours 4.2